 For the second claim, note that in the proof of Lemma \ref{lemmaWords} if $a=1$ the length of the prefixes of the solutions is bounded by some fixed constant plus the absolute value of $d$.
-For $m\geq1$ between $a+1$ and $qa$, we divide again by $q$ to reduce the problem, and we obtain that the length of the possible prefixes is bounded by a contant depending on $a$ plus $\abs{d}$.\\
+For an integer $m\geq1$ between $a+1$ and $qa$, we divide again by $q$ to reduce the problem, and we obtain that the length of the possible prefixes is bounded by a contant depending on $a$ plus $\abs{d}$.\\

-Finally, to obtain the equality we simply complete with all possible suffixes of the shorter words.
-Since the possibles suffixes only depends on $a$, we may simply redifine $\mathfrak{C}_a$ in such a way that the number of prefixes in $\mathcal{P}_{a,d}$ is bounded by this constant. \end{proof} A multiple version holds: \begin{cor} Let $1\leq a_1<\ldots<a_t$ be positive integers and $d_1, \ldots d_t\in\Z$.
+Finally, to obtain the equality of the second claim, we simply complete the words of $\mathcal{P}_{a,d}$ with all possible suffixes, to make all words of the same length.
+Since the possible suffixes only depends on $a$, we may simply redefine $\mathfrak{C}_a$ in such a way that the cardinal $\mathcal{P}_{a,d}$ is bounded by this constant. \end{proof} Both Lemma \ref{lemmaWords} and Lemma \ref{TreeBoundGeneral} have a multiple versions. \begin{cor} Let $1\leq a_1<\ldots<a_t$ be positive integers and $d_1, \ldots d_t\in\Z$.
 Then